tolulawson/ndhs-explorer/README.md

 ## License

-This project is for educational and informational purposes.
+This project is licensed under the [MIT License](LICENSE).
 The underlying survey data is publicly available from the DHS Program.